 School and pre-school are back in full swing here and I have noticed a worrying trend on social media and from parents I speak to.

 - Many times the child is shamed in front of his or her peers as a result of a decision that their parent has made.
 I have heard of children crying as a result of the teacher questioning the ‘healthiness’ of their food.
 Since when is shaming children appropriate at all let alone for something they are not responsible for?
+It doesn’t seem an appropriate way to educate children about food and health.

-- It would be more helpful for parents to learn how to feed rather than what to feed their children (most of them know anyway).
+- It would be more helpful for parents to learn how to feed as well as what to feed their children (most of them know anyway).
 For example, the school could educate parents about the importance of family meals and how to plan for these meals, the need for structured meals and snacks rather than children eating whenever they feel like it or every time they ask for food.
 These eating behaviours may be more important in preventing obesity and disordered eating than what foods a child eats.

 Schools can be proactive in helping families by providing written material and talks for parents by qualified professionals rather than having teachers take on the roll of food police.